Lovable, Bolt, and v0 generate real React code in minutes. How do AI website builders compare to WordPress on speed, cost, flexibility, and ownership?

 The conversational interface is genuinely good.
 You describe your app in natural language, and Lovable generates a working frontend with clean component architecture, typed TypeScript, and a visual editor for fine-tuning.
 The Supabase integration handles authentication, database, and file storage without manual configuration.

-For prototyping, it is remarkably fast.
+For prototyping, it is fast.
 Multiple reviews report that a basic MVP takes 150 to 300 credits (roughly one to two months on a Pro plan) to go from prompt to deployed application.
+That said, "basic MVP" is doing a lot of work in that sentence.
+A landing page with three sections is easy.
+A business website with SEO, contact forms, analytics, schema markup, and performance optimisation is a different conversation entirely.

 Where Lovable falls short